deathbeds/hourhaus/readme.md

 # `hourhaus`

-a tried and tested binder for you to use in conjunction with your content through nbgitpuller.
+a tried and tested binder for you to use in conjunction with your content through nbgitpuller. this binder is designed specifically for ephemeral interactions that last ~one hour.

 ## features